jacobhood/Challonge-DotNet/README.md

 ## Tests

-The ChallongeTests project contains a minimal set of tests you can run to verify basic functionality (Visual Studio 2019 is strongly recommended for this).
+The ChallongeTests project contains a minimal set of tests that validate the core functionality of Challonge-DotNet.
+Visual Studio 2019 is strongly recommended for navigating and running the tests.

 First, create CHALLONGE_USERNAME and CHALLONGE_API_KEY environment variables and set them to the appropriate values.
 Then, run the tests using your preferred method.
 The tests create, update, and delete several tournaments, but none should linger if all tests pass.
-In the event of test failure, run this program to handle any cleanup:
+In the event of test failure, use this program to handle any cleanup:

 ```C#
 using System;